Persistent stapedial artery

 - infraorbital artery (becomes infraorbital artery in adult)

-Anastomosis forms between the ventral pharyngeal artery (precursor of external carotid artery) and lower division of the stapedial artery.
+Anastomosis forms between the ventral pharyngeal artery (precursor of external carotid artery) and the lower division of the stapedial artery.

 It is termed persistent as it is normally found until week 10, at which point flow reverses at the foramen spinosum which in turn induces degeneration over the course of the 3rd fetal month.